 Entering by post

 - Read the competition rules to make sure your poems are eligible.
-Please remember that poems must not exceed 40 lines in length, excluding the title.
+Please remember that poems must not exceed 40 lines in length.
+The title of your poem does not count toward the line limit.

 - Your poems can span up to two pages each but pages must not be double sided – please do not staple pages together!